Intersteller-AI/auth-app-backend/README.md

 └── README.md          # Documentation file (this file)
 ```

-By following these instructions, you should be able to set up and run the `backend` project successfully.
+By following these instructions, you should be able to set up and run the `backend` project.